Voters must register at least *15 days before any election. You can also register online.

 If You Want to Vote Absentee

-If you become ill if you become ill or disabled after October 30th, or find that you will be unable to go to your polling place on Election Day, you may request that a vote-by-mail ballot be delivered to you by submitting a written application or letter to your county elections official.
+If you become ill or disabled after October 28th, or find that you will be unable to go to your polling place on Election Day, you may request that a vote-by-mail ballot be delivered to you by submitting such a request by application or letter (signed under penalties of perjury) to your county elections official.

 Vote by mail ballots must be received by the elections official no later than the close of polls (8:00 pm) on Election Day.
 You may return your absentee ballot by returning it in person or by mail to your county election official or in person to any polling place in your county or by end of polls closing on Election Day.

 The Voter Registration Form asks for your California driver license or California identification card number or the last four digits of your Social Security number.
 If you do not have a driver license, Social Security Card, or California identification card, you may still register to vote.
 You may leave the space blank, and an elections official will provide you with an identification number.

 Most voters will not need to provide identification or proof of residency when they vote.
 The ONLY time a voter in California is required to show any type of document before voting is if you:

 In that instance, you may be asked for one of over 30 acceptable forms of identification or proof of residency, such as a driver’s license, utility bill or a check from the government.
 If you are voting by mail you should include a copy of this identification or proof of residency with your ballot.
 This does NOT have to be a photo ID.
 If you do not have any of these documents to prove your identity or proof of residency, you can vote by provisional ballot, which will be counted if the signature on your ballot matches the signature on your registration form.

 You will need to re-register to vote when: